nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst

 You can add custom trace backends if the existing trace backends are not sufficient.
 At any time, only one trace backend can be compiled with the application.
 The value of the :kconfig:option:`CONFIG_NRF_MODEM_LIB_TRACE_BACKEND` Kconfig option determines which trace backend is compiled.
-The :ref:`modem_trace_backend_sample` sample demonstrates how a custom trace backend can be added to an application.
+The :ref:`modem_trace_backend_sample` sample demonstrates how you can add a custom trace backend to an application.

 Complete the following steps to add a custom trace backend:

 1. Place the files that have the custom trace backend implementation in a library or an application you create.
    For example, the implementation of the UART trace backend (default) can be found in the :file:`nrf/lib/nrf_modem_lib/trace_backends/uart/uart.c` file.

 #.
-Add a C file implementing the interface in :file:`nrf/include/modem/trace_backend.h` header file.
+Add a C file implementing the interface in the :file:`nrf/include/modem/trace_backend.h` header file.

    .. code-block:: c